MSTADreamTeam/MSTA/README.md

         * Dark Cloud River
         * Piercing line
         * Engulginf pattern

+* Machine Learning:
+    *	Random Forest
+    * SVM: Support Vector Machine
+    * RVM: Relevance Vector Machine
+    *	Neural Networks:
+        *	MLP: Multi Layer Perceptrons, including Deep Learning methods
+        *	RNN: Recurrent Neural Networks, LSM: Liquid State Machines, ESN: Echo State Networks (good for TS)
+        *	GAN: Generative Adversarial Networks, can be used in RNN, including conditional GAN
+        *	DBN: Deep Belief Networks
+   *	Logit with/out LASSO, Ridge, Elastic Net
+   *	Linear reg with/out LASSO, Ridge, Elastic Net
+   *	Pair Trading, or other correlation methods, can be coupled with correlation modeling using ARIMA
    *	Web scrapping (on news websites like FXstreet or ForexFactory)
    *	Mean revert/trend follow on news impact
    *	Adaptive boosting, and other boosting algos, used on several base estimators
    *	K mean clustering
    *	KNN
    * Bayesian network
    * Kalman Filter

 These algos will have to be independently calibrated using one of these methods:
 * Time series expanding/rolling window cross validation: